MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Function template bodies containing constexpr if statements

-Template function bodies containing `if constexpr` statements have some [/permissive-](../build/reference/permissive-standards-conformance.md) parsing-related checks enabled.
-For example, in Visual Studio 2017 the following code produces C*7510: 'Type': use of dependent type name must be prefixed with 'typename'* only if the [/permissive-](../build/reference/permissive-standards-conformance.md) option isn't set.
-In Visual Studio 2019 the same code raises errors even when the [/permissive-](../build/reference/permissive-standards-conformance.md) option is set:
+Template function bodies containing **if constexpr** statements have some [/permissive-](../build/reference/permissive-standards-conformance.md) parsing-related checks enabled.
+For example, in Visual Studio 2017 the following code produces *C7510: 'Type': use of dependent type name must be prefixed with 'typename'* only if the **/permissive-** option isn't set.
+In Visual Studio 2019 the same code raises errors even when the **/permissive-** option is set:

 ```cpp
 template <typename T>